 Sellers, the Early Reviewer Program has come to the UK

 Let’s face it, getting Amazon reviews on new products can be hard.
 No one wants to take a chance on buying a product with minimal reviews in case it isn’t any good.
 Even those who have bought it might not have thought about reviewing it and just took it for granted that it was exactly what they were looking for.
 Ultimately this means a great product might not be selling as well as others just because it is a new product with lesser reviews.
+Not only does the Seller lose sales but it also affects their Amazon SEO ranking.
 Luckily, Amazon’s Early Reviewer programme has recently been rolled out for UK Seller Central accounts after becoming a success with sellers in the US.

 The Early Reviewer Program isn’t available for Vendors, however there is a similar initiative called the Amazon Vine Program which vendors may want to check out.

-Amazon’s Early Reviewer Program is not a solve-all solution to selling new products on amazon.co.uk though.
+Amazon’s Early Reviewer Program is not a solve-all solution to selling new products on Amazon UK though.
 It requires the product to already be selling, but simply not receiving many reviews, for it to be beneficial.
-In short, Amazon’s Early Review Program is something worth thinking about for Seller Central account holders but should be used in conjunction with more typical means to drive more sales such as sponsored ads and promotions to help obtain organic reviews in the process.
+In short, Amazon’s Early Review Program is something worth thinking about for Seller Central account holders but should be used in conjunction with more typical means to drive more sales such as sponsored ads, promotions and deals to help obtain organic reviews in the process.